unifyai/orchestra/docs/reference/endpoints.rst

 Both the **arguments and the response are model-specific** and, therefore, their format is expected to change from model to model.
 You can find the specific arguments and the response format in the corresponding model documentation.

+For Text-Generation models, you might want to use the :code:`POST /chat/completions` endpoint.

 **Request Body**
  | **model** *(string)*: ID of the model to query.